hashicorp/terraform-website/content/source/docs/enterprise/sentinel/integrate-vcs.html.md

 [user token]: ../users-teams-organizations/users.html#api-tokens
 [owners team]: ../users-teams-organizations/teams.html#the-owners-team

 Terraform Enterprise (TFE)'s [UI for managing Sentinel policies](./manage-policies.html) is designed primarily for _viewing_ your organization's policies and policy sets.
-It also works well for demos, proofs of concept, and other simple use cases.
+It also works well for demos and other simple use cases.

 For complex day-to-day use, we recommend keeping Sentinel code in version control and using Terraform to automatically deploy your policies.
 This approach is a better fit with Sentinel's policy-as-code design, and scales better for organizations with multiple owners and administrators.

 This page describes an end-to-end process for managing TFE's Sentinel policies with version control and Terraform.
-Use this outline and the [example repository][example_repo] as a starting point for managing your own organization.
+Use this outline and the [example repository][example_repo] as a starting point for managing your own organization's policies.

 ## Summary